MBFBioscience/nmf-schema/docs/source/NMF.rst

       ⋮
     </nodes>

-*Figure 35 The <nodes> child elment of a <vessel>, its child elements, attributes, and values as they apear in the segmentation data file.
+*Figure 35 The <nodes> child elment of a <vessel>, its child elements, attributes, and values as they apear in the data file.
 The <nodes> element includes many <node> child elements each with a unique ID and one  <point> child element.
 In this figure, some <point> and <node>  elements have been abriviated with ellipsis.*

 +-------------+--------------------------+--------------------------+